nitrain/book/book/intro.md

 ## Receiving help

 If you have questions about the book specifically, you can post an issue at github.com/nitrain/book.
 The source code for the book is publically available at that repository.
 If you have questions about nitrain, you can post an issue at github.com/nitrain/nitrain.
-For any other inquiries, you can send a question at www.nitrain.dev/contact or contact the author directory.

 ## About the author

 Nicholas Cullen has a BS in Systems Engineering from University of Florida and a PhD in Neuroscience from Lund University in Sweden.
 He has 10+ years of experience developing tools for medical imaging in Python, R, and C++.
-He has published 40+ high-impact journal articles on biomarkers, clinical trials, and neurodegenerative diseases.
+He has published 40+ high-impact journal articles on biomarkers, clinical trials, and neurodegenerative diseases and has an H-index of 29.

-He started nitrain to make medical imaging AI more accessible to clinical researchers.
+He started nitrain to make medical imaging AI more accessible to non-imaging experts.
 If you have any questions, he can be reached at nickcullen31@gmail.com.